bestwebua/rspec_file_chef/README.md

     $ gem install rspec_file_chef

 ## Class configuration
-Before creating class instance you should to config your FileChef class, otherwise you get RuntimeError.
+Before creating class instance you should configurate your FileChef class, otherwise you get RuntimeError.

-If you don't want use custom paths config your rspec_path only:
+If you don't want to use custom paths configurate your rspec_path only:
 ```ruby
 RspecFileChef::FileChef.configure do |config|
   config.rspec_path = 'your_absolute_path_to_project_rspec_dir'
 end
 ```

-Config as below if you want use your custom paths only:
+Configurate as below if you want to use your custom paths only:
 ```ruby
 RspecFileChef::FileChef.configure do |config|
   config.custom_tmp_dir = 'your_absolute_path_to_existing_tmp_dir'